mutt0-ds/mutt0-ds.github.io/_drafts/2022-03-21-global-logger.md

   - sql-server
   - experiments
   - appsmith
+  - javascript
 ---

-Here's the story of how I created my first full-stack project, starting as a side project for learning Appsmith in front-end, but in the end it's operative /Todo: CHECKA
+Here's the story of how I created my first full-stack project, using Python and SQL Server in backend and Appsmith to provide a GUI for my daily activities

 ## 😟 The Problem

-There are some tasks at my workplace that are particularly painful to monitor.
-Many of them follows this sort of flow:
+There are some scripts I'm using that are particularly painful to monitor.
+The typical structure is the following:

 1. Load data (from a file or manual input)
-2. Send a request to a local DB / very specific API
+2. Send a request to internal DB / very specific API
-3. Compare the data received with the input and if something is wrong, notify the user
+3. Compare the data received with the input and if something is wrong, notify the me or a colleague

-They must operate locally on specific machines, can't be containerized, there are severe API limitations in some cases #TODO SPIEGA PROBLEMA E AGGIUNGI CHE C'era gia un modulo per Slack
+They must operate locally on specific machines, can't be containerized, there are severe API limitations in some cases.

-I looked forward to libraries for automatize this process, like Airflow and Luigi (TODO: add links), but, mostly because I'm still at the beginning of my learning process, I found them cumbersome to use and too powerful for the simple task I want to solve.

-(Callout)

-> I just want a log of the executed scripts, stored as a table in our SQL Server, ready to be queried in the future with a GUI.

-Then, it would be cool for some colleagues to be able to
+> **❔** I know that there are some amazing automation libraries like [Airflow](https://airflow.apache.org/) and [Luigi](https://github.com/spotify/luigi), but I chose to not use them because I needed something simpler and more customizable.
+I also wanted to test myself and build a whole project to be used in my day-to-day work.

+I also needed a custom dashboard (inspired by [Airflow's one](https://airflow.apache.org/docs/apache-airflow/stable/ui.html), to be used by my colleagues for monitoring the scripts assigned to their departments, open tickets, and do other unique actions.

-So, here's the story about I created my own 'Airflow'.
-I have a lot to learn yet, but blabla that's for the future me
+So, here's the story about I created my own Logger.
+I have a lot to learn yet, but hey, its a start #TODO: migliora intro

 ### My Proposal

-1. Rework the previous alert module as a logger that connects to my database and registers every execution
-2. In case of error, register the error in the database and then send the alert
-3. Provide a simple GUI for my colleagues to validate potential warnings
+In my mind, my logger would consist of three parts

+1. Backend: a module to be imported by all the scripts that connect to the Database and stores logging data and results.
+Since the majority of them is in Python, that's the language I'm going to use.
+2. Database: a SQL Server Express instance we have already set up for other tasks in our local server.
+3. Frontend: I'm definitely not an expert here; I needed something quick to spin up, hostable on the server, as easiest as possible to customize, capable to connect with our APIs.
+[Appsmith](https://www.appsmith.com/) was the right choice and I had a lot of fun with it.

-## 🐌 Back-End: Python module with decorator
+## 🐌 Backend: Python module with decorator

 My starting point was the previously existing library, which was already imported by all the scripts for handling exceptions and crashes.
 Every script had this kind of template in its `main.py` file:

-### Old Alert Library
+##### Old Alert Library

 ```python
 import alert_library